Ed "Spooky" Nored

 (Nored) It was a rare occasion for a mortar crew to come out and fire H&I fire around the Log site area as we received our resupply.
 I had finally purchased a 35MM camera at Bien Hoa while at R&R and these are some of the first I took with it out in the field.

-You are on page 18
+You are on Page 18.

-Grunts & the gear we carried (start here)
+Start Here!
+Grunts; the gear we carried

 Maps